-- Iterative life cycle model with activities: planning, design, coding, testing and integration - Planning occurs at the beginning of each iteration - Design, coding, and testing are done incrementally - Source code is continuously integrated into the main branch, one contribution at the time - Unit tests for all integrated units; regression testing - Constraints on these activities - Test first.
+- Iterative life cycle model with 5 activities: planning, design, coding, testing and integration - Planning occurs at the beginning of each iteration - Design, coding, and testing are done incrementally - Source code is continuously integrated into the main branch, one contribution at the time - Unit tests for all integrated units; regression testing - Constraints on these activities - Write the tests first.
 Unit tests are written before units.
-They are written by the developer - When defects are discovered, a unit test is created to reproduce the defect - Refactor before extending the source code.
+They are written by the developer - Generalized to test-driven programming - Catch the errors: When defects are discovered, another unit test is created to reproduce the defect - Refactor before extending the source code.

-How much control?
+How much control in XP?

-- Reduced number of formal meetings - Daily stand up meeting for status communication - No discussions to keep the meeting short - No inspections and no peer reviews - Pair programming is used instead - Production code is written in pairs, review during coding. - Self-organizing system with a leader: - The Leader communicates the vision of the system - The leader does not plan, schedule or budget - The leader establishes an environment based on collaboration, shared information, and mutual trust - The leader ensures that a product is shipped.
+- Reduced number of formal meetings - Daily stand up meeting with the co-located client for status communication - No discussions to keep the meeting short - No inspections and no peer reviews - Pair programming is used instead - Production code is written in pairs, review during coding. - Self-organizing system with a leader: - The leader communicates the vision of the system - The leader does not plan, schedule or budget - The leader establishes an environment based on collaboration, shared information, and mutual trust - The leader ensures that a product is shipped.